A Nice Indian Boy

 A Nice Indian Boy is a 2025 American romantic comedy film directed by Roshan Sethi.
 Based on Madhuri Shekar's play of the same name, the film follows Naveen, an Indian-American doctor, who brings his fiancé, Jay, a white man adopted by Indian parents, to meet his traditional family.
 It stars Karan Soni, Jonathan Groff, Sunita Mani, Zarna Garg, and Harish Patel.
 The film premiered at South by Southwest on March 12, 2024, and was released in the US on April 4, 2025, by Blue Harbor Entertainment.
+The film received positive reviews.

 Plot

 When Naveen attends his sister Arundhathi's wedding, family and friends in attendance insist that he is the next in line to get married.
 Six years later, Naveen is still single, working as a doctor with his much more outgoing coworker Paul.
 Naveen struggles to make romantic connections due to his shyness and perception that his parents are uncomfortable with his sexual orientation.

-While praying at a temple to Ganesh, Naveen encounters a white man, much to his surprise.
+While praying at a temple to Lord Ganesha, Naveen encounters a white man, much to his surprise.
 He meets the man again at work, discovering that he is a professional photographer named Jay, and is instantly attracted to him.
 Jay asks Naveen out to see a movie with him, which Naveen discovers is the famous Bollywood film Dilwale Dulhania Le Jayenge, also known as DDLJ.
 Jay explains that he was a foster child adopted by Indian immigrant parents, who have since died.

 Jay and Naveen become closer and eventually move in together, despite tension over Jay's more free-spirited and bohemian lifestyle, and Naveen's reluctance to introduce Jay to his family.
 During an argument, in which Jay says that Naveen does not ever express what he wants, Naveen emotionally reveals that he shares Jay's romantic dream of a big family wedding, somewhat inadvertently proposing to Jay.
 He also agrees to bring Jay home to meet Arundhathi and his parents, Megha and Archit.